Mazda6 (third generation): Europe

 Germany is one of the European countries where the 6 was offered with all-wheel drive.
+Russian production of the Mazda 6 had ended in April 2022 due to the Russian invasion of Ukraine.

 North America

 The third-generation, 2014 Mazda6 was unveiled at the 2012 Los Angeles Auto Show.
 North American models with the Skyactiv-G 2.5-liter gasoline engine went on sale in January 2013; a V6 engine was no longer offered.
 US and Canadian models with the Skyactiv-D diesel engine available in Europe and Asia were originally planned for the second half of 2013, but that was delayed due to emissions issues.
 In 2014, the diesel engine was delayed again, effectively cancelling the program.

 The 2.5 L produced 184 hp and US EPA fuel economy ratings of 26 mpgus City and 37 mpgus Highway (with the 6-speed automatic).
 In the United States, the Mazda6 was available only as a four-door sedan in three trims: Sport; Touring, and Grand Touring.
 Standard equipment included: